Envirometrix/plotKML/README.md

 #> [1] "3"
 ```

-since it would represent a LINESTRING with only 1 point:
+is not valid since it represents a LINESTRING with only 1 point:

 ``` r
 st_is_valid(st_geometry(eberg_contours_sf)[[4]], NA_on_exception = FALSE, reason = TRUE)
 #> Error in CPL_geos_is_valid_reason(x): Evaluation error: IllegalArgumentException: point array must contain 0 or >1 elements.
 ```

-So we need to exclude these elements and create a MULTILINESTRING
+So we need to exclude the invalid geometries and create a
-object,
+MULTILINESTRING object,

 ``` r
 ID_valid <- vapply(